easy-coding-standard/easy-coding-standard/README.md

 Nice and clear.

 Now run again.
-Voilá!
+Voilà!

 ### Lazy Tip #1: Group by Type

 When you use this tool, you'd probably end up with 50 to 60 checkers.
 That's fine.
-But hard to orientate.
+But hard to navigate.

 You can group checkers by type: